Rush scored one, Rush scored two

 2003 - Lucas Neill was sent off for Blackburn Rovers against the reds for the second time that season, as we won a League Cup Third Round game 4-3 at Ewood Park.
 Emile Heskey missed a penalty that would have completed his hat-trick, with the score at 3-1.
 Danny Murphy had already scored from the spot, with Harry Kewell also on target.
 Dwight Yorke struck twice for the home side, the last of his eight goals past us, with Barry Ferguson also on the scoresheet.

-1927 - We also beat Rovers 4-2 in a First Division meeting at Anfield when Tom Reid netted twice, while William Devlin and Gordon Hodgson also got on the scoresheet.
+1927 - We also beat Rovers 4-2 in a First Division meeting at Anfield when Tom Reid netted twice, while Willie Devlin and Gordon Hodgson also got on the scoresheet.
 Syd Puddefoot struck two of his six strikes against the reds.

 2013 - Luis Suárez was nominated for the FIFA Ballon d’Or, although the prize was eventually claimed by Real Madrid’s Cristiano Ronaldo.
+On the same day, Jordan Rossiter won his second and last cap for England Under-17’s as they thrashed the Republic of Ireland 6-0 in a European Championships 1ualifier in Armenia, with Sheyi Ojo and future reds Joe Gomez and Dominic Solanke also featuring.

 Jermaine at last